gokcenazakyol/Tracking-of-Students-Facial-Expressions/README.md

 within the scope of the project.
 The YOLO model was specially trained with a data set consisting of separate classes (such as sad, happy, sleepy).
-Within the scope of the results obtained, the applied model can detect the mood of the student.
+Within the scope of the results obtained, the applied model can detect the mood of the student.